Update

 13.05.2024

-In this month's ESG Matters, we discuss NGFS' report on the interaction between real economy and financial institutions’ transition plans and its relevance for both financial institutions and corporates.
+In the May edition of ESG Matters, we discuss NGFS's report on the interaction between real economy and financial institutions’ transition plans and its relevance for both financial institutions and corporates.
 Our monthly Spotlight section brings you up to date with the latest developments in ESG governance, disclosure, financial regulation and litigation.

 Highlight: